 I also remember the next morning when we had to pick our way over all the bricks and rubble to get out and I picked up the top of a soda syphon which I had for a great many years afterwards.

-parachute mine on the day the Alice was struck
+Queen's Cinema, completely destroyed by a parachute mine on the day the Alice was struck by what John says was collateral damage. |

 The death of the man you mentioned (ed: killed while out walking his dog) has always served to remind me just how simple decisions and luck can make a difference to life and death.